Home support for families with many childrenClosed

 - there are no court judgments against the applicant who is the owner of the dwelling that have entered into force for initiating bankruptcy proceedings for a natural person or declaring a natural person bankrupt (unless the person is released from the ob

-- the term of the right of residence or residence permit of at least one parent exceeds the term of fulfilling the obligations of the applicant and recipient of the support (at least three years);
+- the term of the right of residence or residence permit of at least one parent exceeds the term of fulfilling the obligations of the applicant and recipient of the support (at least five years);

-- the applicant has previously received Home Support no more than once.
+- the applicant has previously received Home Support no more than once

 - What is the Home Support for?